nmc97/metabarcoding_at_cefas_tutorial/docs/source/dada2.rst

 Installation with mamba
 -----------------------

 Dada2 is an R package.
-One option for installing Dada2 in linux is to build a `Mamba <https://mamba.readthedocs.io/en/latest/user_guide/mamba.html>`_ environment.
+One option for installing Dada2 in Linux is to build a `Mamba <https://mamba.readthedocs.io/en/latest/user_guide/mamba.html>`_ environment.
 Some R packages can be install directly using `Mamba <https://mamba.readthedocs.io/en/latest/user_guide/mamba.html>`_.
-Others will need to be intstalled within R.
+Others will need to be installed within R.

 Create a Mamba environment: